 So what does the equity structure of 5 Card PLO starting hands tell us?

-I’m not going to give an elaborate explanation here (for that you should apply to be considered for Private Coaching) but there is one obvious insight I can share which will instantly make you a better 5 Card PLO player.
+I’m not going to give an elaborate explanation here (for that you should apply to be considered for Strategy Surge) but there is one obvious insight I can share which will instantly make you a better 5 Card PLO player.
 You will see that for the top 90% of starting hands in 5 Card PLO the equity against the strongest starting hands does not dip below 38%.
 You can also recognize that the equity vs 10%VR at the 85% point for 5 card PLO is higher than the equity at the 35% point for 4 Card PLO.
 The synthesis of these observations results has two direct strategic applications:

 I’m not going to finish this equity analysis without sharing one more key visualization to help you generate pre-flop decision heuristics for your 5 Card PLO Strategy.
 The table below compares the average versus random hand ranking for a given pair between 4 Card and 5 Card PLO.